-Out of their own expense and desire to expand the gospel, Kwesi Opoku Boateng from Fresno, California; Gabriel Attach Nyarko from Houston, Texas; and Isaac Okyere Sarfo from the Bay Area of California, came to visit seven Ghanaians at Renton Adventist Church to discuss planting a new church.
+Out of their own expense and desire to expand the gospel, Kwesi Opoku Boateng from Fresno, California, Gabriel Attach Nyarko from Houston, Texas, and Isaac Okyere Sarfo from the Bay Area came to visit seven Ghanaians at Renton Adventist Church to discuss planting a new church.

 "My first reaction was like, 'Whoa, there are other Ghanaians in Seattle?
 I had been in Seattle for almost five years but hadn't met many Ghanaians.
 [These three men] knew more Ghanaians in Seattle than I did.'"

 The Pacific Ghanaian Adventist Fellowship representatives challenged the gathered Ghanaians to dream about what God could do in the Greater Seattle area.
 They followed up the invitation in 2016 by hosting a leadership conference in Seattle to provide further vision and support for planting a Ghanaian church.